Is hotel management a good career?

 2. Communication

-Communication is key in hotel management.
+Interpersonal and communication skills are key in hotel management.
 You’ll need to communicate clearly with staff, confidently and empathetically with customers, and you’ll need a flair for negotiating with vendors and suppliers.

 3. Teamwork